exercism/scala/exercises/practice/armstrong-numbers/.approaches/tostring-map-sum/content.md

 the length of the `String` is set to the `Double` type to keep from doing a widening conversion of `Int` to `Double` on every call to `pow()`.

-Since the result of `pow` is a `Double`, it is converted to an `Int` to make sure we are always dealing with a whole number.
 After `map()` is done iterating all the characters, the [`sum()`][sum] method is called to total all the calls to `pow()`.
 The method returns whether that total is equal to the original number.